Thibault-GILLARD/Blue_Robot_2022/README.md

   */

   ```
-Also several **flowchats** have been created to describe the different functions of the code.
+Also, several **flowcharts** have been created to describe the different functions of the code.
-The .drawio files are also available so you can modify or adapt them for your project.
+The .drawio files are also available, so you can modify or adapt them for your project.

 :eyes:  [Blue_Robot_2022/Flow charts/](https://github.com/Thibault-GILLARD/Blue_Robot_2022/tree/develop/Flow%20charts)
 <div align="center">